Penal Code 487 defines what is grand theft in California, another of the crimes against property. Like petty theft, it is considered a crime.

 - Receiving stolen property (PC 496).

-As defense attorneys we always strive to protect the rights of our clients.
-Call us right now and we can serve you as you deserve and need.
+As defense attorneys, we always strive to protect the rights of our clients.
+Call us now to serve you as you deserve and need.